Competition

 committee will select not fewer than three judges who are

-listed below.
-Judges may not be related to any of the
+criteria listed below.
+Judges may not be related to any of

-entrants.
-Judges will be identified and acknowledged at the
+the entrants.
+Judges will be identified and acknowledged

 - The decisions of the judges